Off the Wall

 [*While I’m not sure the other “walls” have a conventionally accepted numbering, if

-you count from the left clockwise in a plane intersecting the flat page or screen (or the proscenium of the stage, from whence the concept originates) — the second/middle wall being the background, parallel to the unseen “fourth wall” through which we view the action — you end up with the left and right walls being the first and third, respectively.]
+you count from the left clockwise in a plane intersecting the flat page or screen (or the proscenium of the stage, from whence the concept originates) — with the second/

 Doubling panel borders as actual floors, walls, or ceilings, and/or otherwise placing objects at an exact tangent to borders — like having a character’s feet planted smack on the line establishing the bottom of the panel — is generally a big don’t unless done very deliberately, such as to create a claustrophobic sensation, because it looks awkward at best and can mess with the reader's mind due to conflicting signals.